IVproger/PMDL-DisasterTweets/README.md

 # NLP Disaster Tweets Classification Project

-Welcome to the repository for our group project in the PMDL subject at Innopolis University.
+Welcome to the repository for our group project in the PMLDL subject at Innopolis University.
 This project is based on a Kaggle competition aimed at building an NLP model to classify Twitter messages sent during emergency situations.

 ## Project Overview